Kwangjun-uva/cosyne24/README.md

 <p align="center">
   Figure 5.
 Optogenetic experiment.

   To investigate the role of all interneuron types, we simulated optogenetic silencing by setting neural activity of a given neuron type ($r_i = 0$ ).
-Silencing PV cells disrupted the excitatoryinhibitory balance in both prediction error microcircuits, which led to runaway excitations and suppression of oscillatory dynamics.
+Silencing PV cells disrupted the excitatory-inhibitory balance in both prediction error microcircuits, which led to runaway excitations and suppression of oscillatory dynamics.
 Silencing SST cells resulted in over-predictions of sensory inputs and elevated response from negative prediction error microcircuits.
-Silencing VIP cells showed an opposite effect of underpredictions and elevated response from positive prediction error microcircuits.
+Silencing VIP cells showed an opposite effect of under-predictions and elevated response from positive prediction error microcircuits.
 Our results suggest that SST/VIP optogenetic silencing can be a reliable procedure to experimentally identify positive and negative prediction errors circuits.
 </p>
 <br/>
 References: